The eternal debate — iPhone or Samsung?

 | Galaxy S25 Ultra | 28,000 RSD | iPhone 16 Pro Max (OLED) | 18,000 RSD |

-Result: a tie.
+Result: even.
 For standard models the prices are very similar.
-For Ultra/Pro Max models, iPhone OLED Premium screens are cheaper than Samsung originals.
-But Samsung has the advantage of a glass-repair option.
+For Ultra/Pro Max models, iPhone OLED Premium screens are cheaper than the Samsung originals.
+But Samsung has the advantage with the glass repair option.

 Glass repair — Samsung's advantage